stevethedeveloper/SearchFlickr/README.md

 - Dynamic text
 - Uses SDWebImage for downloading images in collection view, with caching

-# There's a lot of ways to improve this, and I'd be happy to discuss them.
-Some examples include things in the extra credit list, such as Accessibility, showing the metadata, sharing, and things not on the list like styling.
+## There's a lot of ways to improve this, and I'd be happy to discuss them.
+Some examples include things in the extra credit list, such as Accessibility, showing the metadata, and sharing.